Hudson County Attorney

 - Confidential Litigation Information Sheet

 We then submit this forms to the New Jersey County Clerk’s Office in your county.
 If you wish to serve the Complaint and Divorce Summons to your spouse, then you are free to do so.
 However, you may also opt to have a third party serve the papers to your spouse.
 As soon as your spouse signed all the necessary document, we then proceed to the negotiation of terms and the discovery phase.

 What Are My Next Steps If I Have Been Served Divorce Papers?

 If you have been served divorce papers by your spouse, you have 35 days to respond.
 Do not ignore these served as a default can be entered against you.
-During this time, we recommend that you seek a Jersey City divorce attorney to help you understand why you are being served divorce papers and what your next steps are.
+During this time, we recommend that you seek our help to understand why you are being served divorce papers and what your next steps are.

 Do I Really Need to Hire an Attorney to Get Divorced in New Jersey?

 Having a skilled attorney on your side increases your chance of being able to advocate your best interests and protect your children and assets.
 We will also help you understand your rights so you would have a better idea on what to negotiate or not.

 Is There a Way to Divorce Without Involving The Court?